Series 600 (Challenger 1P / Superboard)

 - Load FORMAT from the HEXDOS disk (and it will actually step to that track properly now) and format a new disk

 HEXDOS formats all tracks (and you can see it step properly now) then writes itself to track zero of the newly formatted disk.
 Since it copies itself from memory the new step delay value will be written as well.
 You now have a patched copy of HEXDOS with a slow step rate that will run on an SA-400 drive.
 This does not help with booting OS-65D which likely has similar problems with step timing so ultimately, a working MPI drive might be required for that.
 Furthermore, according to an OSI manual a special version of OS-65D was required for use with a C1P which uses 24-by-24 (440 style) video … this will complicate any attempt to port the O/S from my 8-inch systems to a 5-1/4 inch system.

-Oh yes, one final comment of the use of floppy drives with an OSI: A reader from Florida had a problem recently in using a newer model 52 MPI drive in place of an older model 51.
-Apparently the 51 has a daughterboard (the data separator) but the 52 does not.
-He writes the following on changes that must be made to the model 52 drive:
+One final comment of the use of MPI floppy drives with an OSI: apparently the model 51 has a daughterboard (the data separator) but the newer model 52 does not.
+The following changes must be made to the model 52 drive (as outlined in a very old article by David Livsay):

-I just found the change in a very old article by David Livsay – “To use the newer MPI drives without the separator board you must follow the trace from pin 30 to the 7438 NAND pin 3.
-Now follow pin 3 of the NAND and you will find it goes two places-
+“To use the newer MPI drives without the separator board you must follow the trace from pin 30 to the 7438 NAND pin 3.
+Now follow pin 3 of the NAND and you will find it goes two places –

 1. Daughterboard connector